 Players couldn't do an entire season in this first game, only single contests.
 And because EA Sports didn't have an NFL or NFLPA license, the game didn't feature any actual MVP teams, though users could create a brand new squad from scratch.

 After skipping a season in 1989, EA Sports has released a Madden game every year since.
-1991 was when the company started tacking on a year to each title, with Madden '92 hitting stores.
-Real teams finally started appearing in Madden NFL '94, and real players were introduced in Madden NFL '95.
+In 1991, EA decided to start tacking a year to each game's title, starting with Madden '92.
+Real teams started appearing in Madden NFL '94, and real players were introduced in Madden NFL '95.
 That year was also the first handheld version of the game, making an appearance on both Game Boy and Game Gear.
 The following year was the first time gamers could create a player.
 At the turn of the century, Madden NFL 2000 was the first game to be released for both Windows and Mac systems, though it would be the last Mac title until 2008.

 In 2001, Madden started featuring current NFL players on the cover.
 Eddie George was the debut athlete to make an appearance, and was also the first player to fall victim to the "Madden curse."
 The curse has been well documented, with players like Michael Vick being featured on the cover (in the 2004 version) and then missing several or all of the games due to an injury or having a poor season the following year.